-When Dr. Wood came to Emory from Massachusetts General Hospital, where he served as both medical director of the cancer center and chief of surgical oncology, the department had no NIH grants.
-By the time he stepped down from the chair's office, however, Emory Surgery had begun regularly placing in the upper stratum of academic departments of surgery receiving NIH funding.
+When Dr. Wood came to Emory from Massachusetts General Hospital, where he served as both Medical Director of the Cancer Center and Chief of Surgical Oncology, the department had no NIH grants.
+By the time he stepped down from the chair's office, however, Emory Surgery had begun regularly placing in the upper ranks of academic departments of surgery receiving NIH funding.

 Dr. Wood is also known for his outstanding contributions to cancer therapy—most specifically breast cancer treatment—and the design and meta-analysis of conceptually driven clinical trials.